brandjtc/highschool-portfolio/README.md

-# Portfolio-Website
+# highschool-portfolio
-A portfolio of some of my HTML, CSS, and Photoshop Work
+Old portfolio website touching on some of my skills with the adobe suite, including dreamweaver, photoshop, and the like.